 The 'Education Quarter' is located on the eastern side of the town centre, extending from just north of Rope Walk down to the Waterfront.
-It includes the higher and further education sites occupied by University Campus Suffolk and Suffolk New College.
+It includes the higher and further education sites occupied by University Campus Suffolk (now the University of Suffolk) and Suffolk New College.
 The area also includes existing residential, commercial and leisure uses, which have the potential to create a vibrant mixed use quarter, providing a major activity node and linking the Town Centre, the Waterfront and the eastern side of the town.